Sick kids in class put others at risk, including families at home. When to keep your kid home from school and what to do if you can’t.

-What if I can’t keep my kid home?
+What if I can’t keep my kid home from school?

 I realize that many employers aren’t very understanding about sick kids.
 I used to work for a company who could care less about my own health, not to mention that of my family.

 A rise in the number of families with two working parents means that more kids are going to school with minor colds, and sometimes with more serious illnesses.

 With a little baby who hasn’t had a chance to get all her shots yet, I have to be protective mama bear.

 Sending a kid to school with a runny nose and a cough might not seem like a big deal.
 Maybe they even act “fine.”

 But it’s a big deal to us families with babies.